SandhyaVasu/SandhyaVasu.github.io/_posts/2026-09-03-comets_bugs.md

 ## Reflections

 Overall, this was an intense exercise that helped me cultivate patience and perseverance.
 The process would be so addictive that at times, I would helplessly be up late at night wrangling with the problem.
 Many times, I would give up hope and feel totally lost.
 Further, I am sure I would have had many subtler learnings from this.
-I thank my advisor, Prof. Karthik, whose one line, "Fix the Java code", inspired the fruition of this endeavour.
+My sincere gratitude to my advisor, Prof. Karthik, whose one line, "Fix the Java code", kept me ignited throughout this endeavour.

 *Sandhya Vasu — September 2026*

-*COMETS: [segrelab.org/comets](https://www.segrelab.org/comets/) | Wagner et al. reference implementation: [Wagner's paper][https://pmc.ncbi.nlm.nih.gov/articles/PMC9542400/]*
+*COMETS: [segrelab.org/comets](https://www.segrelab.org/comets/) | Wagner reference implementation: [Wagner's paper](https://pmc.ncbi.nlm.nih.gov/articles/PMC9542400/)*